-be observed ed balance consequences (6.17.2) can d to compensate for the impact of a lower limbs. stance leg and/or stability of the kicking leg at the ankle.
+- Some limited balance consequences (6.17.2) can be observed to compensate for the impact of spasticity in lower limbs. stance leg and/or stability of the kicking leg at the ankle.
 Requires body adjustments for stabilization after fast actions.
-Trunk sways backwards to stabilize body when kicking a ball. while runnii - The asymm - Incomplete observed w - Running ba constrained - Stride lengt with exertice asticity in hip muscles is lower, stride ng is larger than in FT1. netry between lower limbs is minimal.
-If foot contact on the ground can be while walking, running or pivoting.
-It is might be reduced and/or decreased on or fatigue.
-The steps might be reduced.
+Trunk sways backwards to stabilize body when kicking a ball.
+Running Because spasticity in hip muscles is lower, stride while running is larger than in FT1.
+The asymmetry between lower limbs is minimal.
+Incomplete foot contact on the ground can be observed while walking, running or pivoting.
+Running backwards and side-stepping is constrained.
+Stride length might be reduced and/or decreased with exertion or fatigue.
+Length of the steps might be reduced.
 Asymmetric swing of the upper limbs, but coordination of arms and legs is better than in FT1.
 Some variation can be observed in strides amplitude and speed.
 May run with trunk forward to improve the centre of gravity stabilization.
 Arms may remain close to the body to reduce the impact of involuntary movements.
 The Athlete who walks with a noticeable limp may appear to have a smoother stride when running but may not have a consistent heel strike.
 Running may appear to be nearly symmetrical, however, due to the spasticity and limitations on the impaired side, there will be a difference in step length and stance time.
 The paretic posture of the affected arm may limit the swing during fast straight sprints.
 Dragging foot or flat steps is observed, or toe walking due to increased calf tone.
 Foot placement is affected by weakness in dorsiflexion muscles and/or over-activity in plantar flexor muscles.
 Running backwards and side-stepping towards the affected side is constrained.
 Stride length might be reduced and/or decreased with exertion or fatigue, due to limited knee and hip extension.
 Stiff and jerky skip.
 Higher use of trunk for propulsion.